-SOURCE CONTROL: Source control has not been achieved.
-Source control actions are underway by the dive and salvage crew, Hanson Maritime, who arrived onsite at approximately 8:00 a.m on March 21, 2022.
+SOURCE CONTROL: Source control has been achieved.
+Salvage crews confirmed on March 24, 2022 that no fuel is leaving the Western Mainer.
+Additionally, fuel has been removed from the engine room.
 All fuel manifolds are closed on the tug which will prevent fuel transfer between tanks.
 Response crew onsite have completed lightering the contents from the damaged and discharging port forward tank into an assisting fishing tender vessel.
 An estimated 3,000 gallons of diesel were lightered from the port forward tank, and at this time, a small amount of fuel remains.
-It was identified on March 21, 2022, that fuel was entering the engine room of the vessel from an unknown source.

 On March 22, 2022, Global Diving and Salvage Inc. (Global) arrived in Sitka and completed an initial assessment of the damage to the vessel.
 Two sources of fuel ingress into the vessel's engine room were identified.
-Global will prioritize sealing these sources today to prevent additional fuel from entering the engine room.
-Concurrently, Hanson Maritime will initiate actions to lighter fuel from the engine room into portable storage tanks to prevent additional release to the waters of Neva Strait.
+On March 23, 2022 Global completed sealing these two sources as well as two known sources of oily water from the engine room to the environment.
+Additionally, Hanson Maritime lightered 4,400 gallons of oil and water from the engine room.
+Two 600-gallon totes of oily water were recovered through skimming operations.